openstack/bifrost/playbooks/roles/bifrost-setup-nodes/README.md

 deploy_image_filename: This is the filename of the image to deploy, which is combined with the network_interface variable to generate a URL used to set the Ironic instance image_source. iThis variable does not have a default in this role and expects to receive this informa tion from the calling playbook.

 deploy_image: This is the full path to the image to be deployed to the system.
-This is as Ironic requiers the MD5 hash of the file to be deployed for validation during the deployment process.
+This is as Ironic requires the MD5 hash of the file to be deployed for validation during the deployment process.
 As a result of this requirement, the hash is automatically collected and submitted to Ironic with the node deployment request.
 This variable does not have a default in this role and expects to receive this information from the calling playbook.

 Dependencies
 ------------